MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-fact-objects/retrieve-a-facts-definition-within-a-changeset.md

 1. [Get a fact's definition within a changeset.](#get-a-facts-definition-within-a-changeset)
 1. Delete the changeset.

 You want to get the definition of the "Profit" fact object.
-The object ID of the fact is `FDD652E7444ADD7AB6B25F9C1FA15F92` in the "MicroStrategy Tutorial" project.
+The object ID of the fact is `FDD652E7444ADD7AB6B25F9C1FA15F92` in the "Strategy Tutorial" project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info